ericfong/deployd-docs/docs/server/work-with-express.md

 ### Installing

-For an app in your current directory:
+In your app directory:

+    # It is a cutting edge function, you may need to npm install from github instead of npm repository
+    npm install --save deployd/deployd#v0.8.0-rc.1
+    # Then, install express and socket.io (please use 0.9.x at the moment)
-    npm install deployd express socket.io@0.9.x
+    npm install express socket.io@0.9.x

 ### Hello World